by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 MID SEPTEMBER through OCTOBER

 The big plus here is the temperatures on the milder side.
 Remember: Kirkenes, not Miami.
 “Mild” is relative.
 Another advantage is that this is probably the least crowded you will find your destinations, as a rule.
 This, in turn, can signify friendlier prices (still, relative: Scandinavia, not Portugal).
 On the flip side, many activities enjoyed in the Lapland winters are not being offered yet, due to lack of snow or “warmer” temperatures.
+So, if the cold scares you, September may be your personal best time to see the Northern Lights.

 NOVEMBER through EARLY DECEMBER